Dzenly/tia/readme.md

 and provides API for work with `ExtJs` components.
 You can run GUI autotests using `Xvfb` or headless chrome.

-> Note: The minimal supported Node.js version is 8.6.0
+> Note: Since 0.20.4 minimal supported Node.js version is 10.15.1.

 ## Examples